Beas Kund Trek, Manali

 Beas kund trek is the most easy trek in Himachal.

-It is a two to three days trek and can be comfortably accommodated during a long weekend some trekkers do it in a single day (from Dhundi to Dhundi).
+it is a 2 to 3 days trek and can be comfortably accommodated during a long weekend some trekkers do it in a single day (from Dhundi to Dhundi).
 It entirely depends on how much you choose to walk in a day and whether you like to take it slow while enjoying the surroundings, if time is a constraint and you are a good hiker it can be done in a day.

 Minimum 2 days are required for Beas Kund Trek.